autolab-fi/lineRobot-micropython-course/lessons/module_1/long_distance_race.md

 You can refresh your memory of the library functions by revisiting the previous lessons.

-## Hint

-Try pressing Reset button before starting the assignment, it will put robot in favorable position.

 ## Conclusion

 You are awesome!
 You've gained insight into the concept of a program and its executor.
 In the next lesson, you'll learn how to control the robot's speed.